Generalisations of Matrix Partitions : Complexity and Obstructions: Preliminaries

 As usual, we will write $h\colon \structure{G} \to \structure{H}$ to mean that $h\colon G\to H$ is a homomorphism from $\structure{G}$ to $\structure{H}$.
 We say that $h:\structure{G}\to \structure{H}$ is \emph{surjective} (resp. \emph{injective}) if $h:G\to H$ is surjective (resp. injective). \end{definition}

 We can now explain how the notion of homomorphism between $(\symb{*},\sigma)$-structures subsumes the usual ones.
-Before, let us recall the partial orders we consider in this paper. \begin{itemize} \item $(P_{01}, \preceq_{01})$, where $P_{01}=\{0,1\}$ and $\preceq_{01}$ is the empty order with $0$ and $1$ incomparable.
+First, let us introduce the partial orders that we consider in this paper.
+See Figure~\ref{fig:posets} for their Hasse diagrams. \begin{itemize} \item $(P_{01}, \preceq_{01})$, where $P_{01}=\{0,1\}$ and $\preceq_{01}$ is the empty order with $0$ and $1$ incomparable.

 \item $(P_\CSP, \preceq_\CSP)$, where $P_\CSP=\{0,1\}$ and $\preceq_\CSP$ is a total order with $0\preceq_\CSP 1$.